 Still amazed after Chinedu dropped the call, I flipped out my phone and went straight to my calculator app to do the maths of what I just heard and my calculator summed everything we had discussed to N250,000.
 “So there’s money in this business”, I said to myself.

 For those of us that have been attending parties in Nigeria right from the time we were born, we all know small chops never existed at first in our parties.
-All we had then during our birthday parties, weddings, burial ceremonies foods..
+All we had then during our birthday parties, weddings, and burial ceremonies food.
+Common foods like jollof rice and native foods like amala, pounded yam, and the likes and drinks and the usual cake but along the way, small chops came and changed the way we did parties and the way we treat our guests.

 Is Small Chops Business Profitable?